Can online training be a reliable substitute?

 When we talk about professional development and training, for many this may conjure up imagery of dreary classrooms, long talks, stacks of small print textbooks and gruelling travel commitments.

 Indeed, it’s these rigid perceptions of professional training that may deter many from seeking to develop their careers, daunted by imagined requirements that aren’t necessarily the reality.
+There are many great job opportunities if qualified with NEBOSH, IOSH or ProQual qualifications – but you must be brave and to acheive your personal career goals.

 So, when we talk about “e-Learning” what kind of imagery does that conjure up?